 Academic Career and Research Areas

-Professor Theis received PhD degrees in physics and computer science in 2002 and 2003.
-After working as a postdoctoral research fellow in Regensburg, Tokyo and Tallahassee, he took up a position as a Bernstein fellow at the Max-Planck Institute for Dynamics and Self-Organisation in Göttingen.
-He later joined the Helmholtz Zentrum Munich, initially as a group leader at the Institute for Bioinformatics and Systems Biology.
-Since 2013 he has been director of the Institute of Computational Biology at the Helmholtz Zentrum Munich and full professor for biomathematics, holding the chair “Mathematical modeling of biological systems”, in TUM’s Department of Mathematics.
+Professor Theis received PhD degrees in physics and computer science in 2002 and 2003 respectively.
+After working as a postdoc in Regensburg, Tokyo and Tallahassee, he took up a position as Bernstein Fellow at the Max Planck Institute for Dynamics and Self-Organization in Göttingen.
+He then joined the German Research Center for Environmental Health, Helmholtz Zentrum München, where he was a group leader at the Institute for Bioinformatics and Systems Biology for six years.
+In 2009 he was became an Associate Professor at the Chair of Applied Mathematics, TUM.
+Since 2013 he has been a Full Professor of biomathematics at TUM, where he holds the Chair of Mathematical Modeling of Biological Systems, and director of the Institute of Computational Biology at the Helmholtz Zentrum München.

-- Heinz Maier-Leibnitz Preis, DFG (2006)
+- Heinz Maier-Leibnitz Prize, German Research Foundation (DFG) (2006)

 Key Publications (all publications)

 Wolf FA, Angerer P, Theis FJ: "Scanpy for analysis of large-scale single-cell gene expression data".
 Genome Biology.
 2018; 19 (15).